pump-io/pump.io/README.md

-# ActivityPump
+# pump.io

 Version 0.1.0

-This is the ActivityPump.
+This is pump.io.
 It's social infrastructure that models most of what people want to do with social networks: the social graph, activity streams, and so on.